Integrality and Gauge Dependence of Hennings TQFTs: Hennings TQFTs for General Lie Types

+We first note that the $\mathfrak{sl}_2$-algebra $\mathcal D(B)$ constructed and discussed in Section~\ref{s4} is mildly different from the version $\mathcal D(B'_{\zeta}(\mathfrak{sl}_2))$.
+Particularly, the generators of $B$ are (up to Cartan generators) ordinary powers $e^n$ and divided powers $f^{(n)}$ provide the basis in the dual algebra $B^*$.
+Conversely, for $\smallBz$ we start with divided powers $E^{(n_{\alpha})}_{\alpha}$ which leads to a description of the dual of $\smallBz$ in terms of ordinary powers $F_{\alpha}^{n_{\alpha}}$.
+The two descriptions are thus expected to lead to equivalent TQFTs as the differ only by switching the roles of the Borel subalgebras.

-We note that the algebra and TQFT described in the section and Theorem~\ref{thm-SBZ} are not exactly generalizations of the $\mathfrak{sl}_2$-algebra and TQFT constructed in Section~\ref{s4}.
-In the $\mathfrak{sl}_2$ Lusztig-type divided powers were not used in the definition of the initial Borel algebra but appear in the double construction in dual algebra.
-One may expect the dual algebra of $\smallBz$ to be, by analogy, generated by elements $F_{\alpha}$ admitting a PBW basis $\prod_{\alpha}F_{\alpha}^{n_{\alpha}}$ without denominators $[n]!$ (modulo dual generators for the Cartan torus).
-The use of the additional generator $J$ is also circumvented in the $\mathfrak{sl}_2$-case as we choose $\ell$ to be odd to begin with and since the only entry in the Cartan matrix is even.
+The use of the additional generator $J$ is also circumvented in the definition of $B$ in the $\mathfrak{sl}_2$-case since we choose $\ell$ to be odd to begin with and since the only entry in the Cartan matrix is even.

-It is, nevertheless, to be expected that the results from Proposition~\ref{lm-DBFfact} and Theorem~\ref{thm-TQFT-DB=UA} can be generalized to the case of $\smallBz$.
+We also conjecture that the results from Proposition~\ref{lm-DBFfact} and Theorem~\ref{thm-TQFT-DB=UA} can be generalized to the case of $\smallBz$.
 In fact, such a factorization for doubles of small quantum Borel algebras in the language and context of representation categories has been given \cite{aegn}.

-As pointed out in Section~\ref{ss-open} the module associated to a closed surface of genus $g$ is the subspace of $\mathcal D(\smallBz)^{\otimes g}\,$ that is invariant under the adjoint action.
-The determination of structure of the latter space as a module over $\mathbb Z[\zeta]$, in particular whether it is free rather than just projective over $\mathbb Z[\zeta]$ requires the development of additional techniques.
-Using PBW bases similar to those given in \cite{lu90b} and the adjoint actions of the generators $E_i$ and $F_i$ in this basis yield an involved system of equations over $\mathbb Z[\zeta]$.
-The module assigned to a closed surface is its set of solutions which is, however, difficult to deal with.